venice-framework/venice/create_venice-connect_image.md

-use cp-kafka-connect instead of cp-kafka-connect-base if you want JDBC Source Connector, JDBC Sink Connector, Elasticsearch Sink Connector, and Amazon S3 Sink Connector bundled with the image https://hub.docker.com/r/confluentinc/cp-kafka-connect https://docs.confluent.io/current/connect/userguide.html#installing-kconnect-plugins
+Note: Use cp-kafka-connect instead of cp-kafka-connect-base if you want JDBC Source Connector, JDBC Sink Connector, Elasticsearch Sink Connector, and Amazon S3 Sink Connector bundled with the image https://hub.docker.com/r/confluentinc/cp-kafka-connect https://docs.confluent.io/current/connect/userguide.html#installing-kconnect-plugins

-# Run the base image
+# Run the base image from docker-compose
-docker run -it confluentinc/cp-kafka-connect-base:5.3.3 --name connect /bin/bash
+Put this in docker-compose file under the "connect" service.
+I think it's easier to run from docker-compose because the base image relies on communicating with the broker.
+The modified image will also depend on the schema-registry.

+image: confluentinc/cp-kafka-connect-base:5.3.3

-# Install influxdb connector
+# Open bash shell and install influxdb connector in the container
-confluent-hub install confluentinc/kafka-connect-influxdb:1.1.2
-2, y, y, y
+docker exec -it connect /bin/bash confluent-hub install confluentinc/kafka-connect-influxdb:1.1.2 2, y, y, y
+CTRL+D to exit bash shell

 # Commit the changes to the container
-docker commit
+docker commit  -a "Nancy Trinh" -m "Installed influxdb connector" connect nantrinh/influxdb-connector

 # Create connect directory
-## Create config file
+Create config file.
-## Create dockerfile
+Create Dockerfile.

-TODO: cleanup step: dynamically insert schema.registry.url based on an environment variable that you set in docker-compose.yml